Wolox/java-bootstrap/README.md

 It provides annotations to easily add getters/setters/constructors/logs to your code.

-You can always override the methods tha Lombok generates.
+You can always override the methods that Lombok generates if any additional logic were required.

 1. Go to File > Settings > Plugins.
 2. Click on Browse repositories...